 in respect to protection of business, commercially sensitive and other data which any party marks as confidential.

 Upon the receipt of the Request for Access to the System, Transporter assesses and verifies whether the Applicant is entitled to request access to the system, whether the Request for Access to the System is complete, whether individual which signed the Request for Access to the System and/or the Statements, has the authorisation for signing and submitting Request for Access to the System and/or for signing of the Statements, and whether, according to the publicly available data, bankruptcy procedure is opened or liquidation procedure is initiated against Applicant.
+Transporter may request insight in the original in case of doubt in credibility of the evidence from Article 3.3.3.1 of this Network Code which the Applicant submitted in the form of copy (scan).

 When Transporter determines that conditions for granting access to the system set out in the Energy Law and this Network Code are not met, Transporter shall, within the period of five (5) days as of submission of Request for Access to the System, render an act pursuant to the Energy Law, stating the reasons for rejecting (in Serbian: odbijanje) the Request for Access to the System.